 The burden is on the employer to prove that these differences apply to the case, not on you as the employee.
 Minor differences in job duties or a difference in a job title do not render work unequal, and the job does not have to be identical, just “substantially equal” in overall job content.

 If you believe that your employer has violated the EPA, contact our employment law firm can help.
-Schedule a consultation with one of our experienced employment law attorneys at our offices in North Carolina or New York City today.
+Schedule a consultation with one of our experienced employment law attorneys at our offices in North Carolina or South Carolina today.

 1099 Contractor Misclassifications